PeppeL-G/course-material/src/courses/introduction-to-script-programming/laboratory-work.md

 The difficulties in this lab is not to write much code (most of the code you've written has been given to you), but to understand what code to write, and how that code works.
 Your oral presentation should reflect that you really understand how the code you've written works.
 :::

-When the teacher is satisfied with your presentation, upload your Python files to the assignment Lab 6 on Canvas ([TSPG17](https://ju.instructure.com/courses/4205/assignments/22882), [TSTG17](https://ju.instructure.com/courses/4199/assignments/22976)).
+When the teacher is satisfied with your presentation, upload your Python files to the assignment [Lab 6 Code](https://ju.instructure.com/courses/6982/assignments/38537) on Canvas.
 The teacher will then approve you on that assignment.